AlexLiuSheng/AnimSideBar/README.md

 # AnimSideBar
-A SiderBar base on Android that has a beautiful anim
+A SiderBar base on Android that has a wave anim

 gif show:![image](https://cloud.githubusercontent.com/assets/12408339/15278798/0df854a2-1b50-11e6-962e-15cb94ecc113.gif )